-Join us for a fun trip to the oldest village of Khinalig, the tallest residential area in Azerbaijan, to get a closer look at the history of the village, and to see the history of Khinalig’s historic homes.
+Join us for a fun trip to the oldest village of Khinalig, the tallest residential area in Azerbaijan. to get a closer look at the history of the village, and to see the history of Khinalig’s historic homes.

-The Guba-Khinalig route through the cliffs is a real opportunity for you to experience extravagance and fun with your friends.
+The Guba-Khinalig route through the cliffs is a real opportunity for you.
+To experience extravagance and fun with your friends.
 There will be interruptions along the way.

-The unique & fascinating Khinalig village is situated at 2,500m above sea level.
+So the unique & fascinating Khinalig village is situated at 2,500m above sea level.
 As well as about 65 km from the regional centre of Guba.

 There are 380 home inhabiting about 3000 people of a particular ethnographic group in this village.
 They speak a language unheard anywhere else in the world.